-If you are an Essential Energy customer who is interested in going solar, you can download and read more about getting your solar system connected to the grid in the following document: Connecting to the Network Information Pack (pdf).
+If you are an Essential Energy customer who is interested in going solar, you can read more about getting your solar system connected to the grid at the Essential Energy website.

 Alternatively, Solar Choice staff and/or solar installers in our network will be able to assist you directly with any queries that you may have about getting connected.
 Get in touch with us by filling out the Solar Quote Comparison Request form to the right of this page or call us on 1300 78 72 73.